What is your social media ROI? Can you measure the increase in traffic quality coming to your site from your social media actions?

 We regularly use ROI as a way to get attention.

-Online communities are arbiters and aggregators of ROI.
+Communities that raise their hand get more attention.
 They drive it, highlight it and can take it away.
 They should be rewarded for their financial contribution to companies with increased support, more say in product design… and the occasional bribe.

 What do eBook Groupies and Designer Laptop Bags have in Common?